-Basmati rice, especially brown basmati, is perfect for serving with this curry, and makes for a complete vegetarian protein.
+Basmati rice, especially brown basmati, is perfect for serving with this curry and makes for a complete vegetarian protein.

 And any curry recipe is a great excuse for naan bread.
 I like to make my own naan bread because it's really easy and nothing in the store can compare.
-You can make the dough ahead of time, allow it to rise, and cook the naan breads while the curry is simmering.
+You can make the dough ahead of time, allow it to rise, and cook the naan bread while the curry is simmering.
 Try this homemade naan bread with Roasted Cauliflower Red Lentil Curry, too.

-How To Make Sweet Potato Chickpea Curry
+Sweet Potato Chickpea Curry

-- 1 tbsp coconut oil
+- 1 tablespoon coconut oil

 - 1 medium onion diced

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 2 cloves garlic minced

-- 2 tbsp grated fresh ginger
+- 2 tablespoon grated fresh ginger

 - 1 400 ml can light coconut milk